Homological stability of topological moduli spaces

 \begin{nrem} The unitary stable rank \cite[Def.\,6.3]{MirzaiiVanderkallen} of a group ring $\bfZ[G]$ need not be finite.
 To provide a class of examples of finite unitary stable rank, recall that $G$ is called \emph{virtually polycyclic} if there is a series $1=G_0\subseteq G_1\subseteq\ldots \subseteq G_n=G$ such that $G_i$ is normal in $G_{i+1}$ and the quotients $G_{i+1}/G_i$ are either finite or cyclic.
 Its \emph{Hirsch length} $h(G)$ is the number of infinite cyclic factors.
-Crowley and Sixt \cite[Thm.\,7.3]{CrowleySixt} showed $\usr(\bfZ[G])\le h(G)+3$ for virtually polycyclic groups $G$.
+Crowley and Sixt \cite[Thm\,7.3]{CrowleySixt} showed $\usr(\bfZ[G])\le h(G)+3$ for virtually polycyclic groups $G$.
 In particular, we have $\usr(\bfZ[G])\le 3$ for finite groups and $\usr(\bfZ[G])\le \operatorname{rank}(G)+3$ for finitely generated abelian groups. \end{nrem}

-In \cref{rem:resolutionbyembeddingssurfaces}, we briefly elaborate on how to include the case of orientable surfaces in this picture by utilizing high-connectivity of the \emph{complex of tethered chains}, a result of Hatcher and Vogtmann \cite{HatcherVogtmann}.
-For constant coefficients, this implies Harer's classical stability theorem \cite{Harer} with a better, but not optimal range \cite{Boldsen,RWresolutions}.
+In \cref{rem:resolutionbyembeddingssurfaces}, we briefly elaborate on how to include the case of orientable surfaces in this picture by utilising high-connectivity of the \emph{complex of tethered chains}---a result of Hatcher and Vogtmann \cite{HatcherVogtmann}.
+For constant coefficients, this implies Harer's classical stability theorem \cite{Harer} with a better, but not optimal range (see \cite{Boldsen,RWresolutions}).
 For twisted coefficients, it extends a result by Ivanov \cite{Ivanov} to more general coefficient systems.
-However, in the case of surfaces, stability with respect to most of these coefficient systems was already known by \cite{RWW}.
+However, in the case of surfaces, stability with respect to most of these more general coefficient systems was already known by \cite{RWW}.

-In \cref{section:coefficientsystemsmanifolds}, we show that coefficient systems for $\cM$ are equivalent to certain families of modules over the mapping class groups $\pi_0(\Diff_\partial(W))\cong\pi_1(\tB\Diff_\partial(W))$ and explain how the action of the mapping class groups on the homology of the manifolds gives rise to a coefficient system of degree $1$ for $\cM$, from which we get the following corollary.
+In \cref{section:coefficientsystemsmanifolds}, we show that coefficient systems for $\cM$ are equivalent to certain families of modules over the mapping class groups $\pi_0(\Diff_\partial(W))\cong\pi_1(\tB\Diff_\partial(W))$ and explain how the action of the mapping class groups on the homology of the manifolds gives rise to a coefficient system of degree $1$ for $\cM$.
+This yields the following corollary.

 \begin{bigcor} Let $W$ be a compact $(p+q)$-manifold with nonempty boundary and $k\ge0$.
-The stabilization is an epi- and isomorphism for the same $W$ as in \cref{theorem:manifolds} and with the same ranges after replacing $r$ by $1$. \end{bigcor}
+The stabilisation is an epi- and isomorphism for the same $W$ as in \cref{theorem:manifolds} and with the same ranges, after replacing $r$ by $1$. \end{bigcor}